auturgy/planner/README.md

 Skysense Planner is an Open-source Web Mission Planner for MAVLink Drones, including ADS-B aircraft tracking and Geofence management.

-For full documentation, see [Skysense Planner Homepage](http://www.skysense.co/planner).
+For full documentation, see [Skysense Planner Homepage](http://www.skysense.co/planner).  //no longer available.

 ### Status
 This copy of Skysense Planner was forked at a time when the master was available on Github.
 Skysense have since removed it from their public repo.
 It functions as a demonstrator (simulated vehicle).
 I am yet to enable live use.